1. Main points

 These accredited official statistics were independently reviewed by the Office for Statistics Regulation in April 2011.
 They comply with the standards of trustworthiness, quality and value in the Code of Practice for Statistics and should be labelled "accredited official statistics".

-Office for National Statistics (ONS), released 23 October 2024, ONS website, National life tables – life expectancy in England and Wales: 2021 to 2023
+Office for National Statistics (ONS), released 18 March 2025, ONS website, statistical bulletin, National life tables – life expectancy in the UK: 2021 to 2023